 If you hear a ticking sound coming from your engine, it most likely has to do with the valvetrain.

-The valvetrain is the part of your engine which is made up of your car's valves and the mechanism which opens and closes the valves.
+The valvetrain is the part of your engine that is made up of your car's valves and the mechanism which opens and closes the valves.

 Most cars use hydraulic lifters to move the valves up and down.
 These lifters need just the right oil pressure in order to work smoothly.